 SPF: SPF stands for Sender Policy Framework and is a way to tell mail servers that send messages on behalf of an organization which emails are legitimate and which are not.
-The most common type of SPF record (i.e., one that applies to all domains) is called a “full” SPF record (or “all-domain” SPF record).
+Your SPF record should contain all domains or IP addresses that are authorized to send emails on your domain’s behalf.

 DKIM: It stands for DomainKeys Identified Mail and enables users of an email service (such as Gmail) to sign their emails with their private key, making it easier for the recipient to identify whether an email was sent by them or someone else.
 This can be used together with SPF to help prevent spoofed emails from coming from your domain.